French ski star Pinturault airlifted from course following crash, 6 days after becoming a dad | TSN

 WENGEN, Switzerland (AP) — French ski star Alexis Pinturault crashed in a World Cup super-G race Friday and was airlifted from the course, six days after he became a father for the first time.

-Pinturault, the overall World Cup champion in 2021 and a three-time Olympic medalist, crashing on landing the Silberhorn jump approaching the final section of the storied Lauberhorn course at Wengen.
+Pinturault, the overall World Cup champion in 2021 and a three-time Olympic medalist, crashed on landing the Silberhorn jump approaching the final section of the storied Lauberhorn course at Wengen.

-He sat back on his skis before hitting the snow.
-His skis detached as he tumbled down the mountain, sliding about 50 meters before coming to a stop.

 Race workers put a warming cover on Pinturault as they waited for a helicopter to land by the course and take him to a hospital.
 The race was delayed for about 25 minutes.
 It was won by Cyprien Sarrazin, who raced minutes before his French teammate Pinturault.